Fraser Valley West

 Fraser Valley West was a federal electoral district in British Columbia, Canada, that was represented in the House of Commons of Canada from 1968 to 1997.

-This riding was created in 1966 from parts of Burnaby—Coquitlam, Fraser Valley and New Westminster ridings.
+This riding was created in 1966 from parts of Burnaby—Coquitlam, Fraser Valley, New Westminster and Coast—Capilano ridings.

 It was abolished in 1996 when it was merged into Langley—Matsqui riding.

 It consisted initially of the western part of Matsqui District Municipality and including Crescent Island in the Central Fraser Valley Regional District and part of Surrey District Municipality.

 In 1987, it was redefined to consist of: